 Call your Realtor!

 Once you have done so and come to an agreement, you will then go under contract.
 Once the contract has been completed and signed, it will then need to be immediately sent over to your mortgage loan originator so he/she can get started on getting your loan processed and approved.

 The DOs and DONTs

-So, what are ways you can ensure you have a smooth ride into your closing date?
-Take a look here on one of previous articles of the Do’s and Don’t’s during the loan process.
+So, what are the ways you can ensure you have a smooth ride into your closing date?
+Take a look here on one of the previous articles of the Do’s and Don’t’s during the loan process.

 Wait for the Approval…

 Once the final approval is in, the closing disclosure will be generated and sent to you for final review.
 This is where you will see your final numbers of what you will be bringing to closing.

 MORTGAGE LOAN ORIGINATOR

-O: (407)636-8557 x208
+Office: (407)636-8557 x208